KDE/kpublictransport/README.md

 This largely follows the concepts and naming conventions used by [Navitia](https://navitia.io).

+The key elements are:

+* KPublicTransport::Journey
+* KPublicTransport::Departure

 ## Supported Operations

 * Location searches: retrieve stop information based on name or geo coordinates.
 * Arrival/departure queries: retrieve base schedule and if available realtime information about upcoming arrivals and departures at a stop.
 * Journey queries: obtain ways to get from A to B.

+All operations can be started from KPublicTransport::Manager with an API similar to QNetworkAccessManager.

 ## Backends